Course Content and Outcome Guide for BCT 104

 - Special Fee:

 Course DescriptionProvides a framework for learners to apply mathematical concepts and principles to building construction situations problems through collaborative learning.
 Learners will also develop, articulate and document their own problem solving strategies.
 Exploration of construction problems will be limited to light framing, concrete, finish carpentry and cabinetmaking.
-Prerequisite: Placement into MTH 20 or department approval.
+Prerequisites: Placement into MTH 20 or department approval.
 Audit available.

 Addendum to Course Description